demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-member-replace

 ***
-Replace Email group members with new members.
-This command overwrites all the email group members that defined in the email group.
+Replace email group members with new members.
+This command overwrites all the email group members that were defined in the email group.

 #### Base Command